KacperST/JsonParser/README.md

 Add your json file into **inputs** directory.
 Next, in **main.go** in line 45 in function `CheckJSONFormat` change the path to your json file for example: **"inputs/your_json_file_name.json"**

+The function responsible for parsing the input is `CheckJSONFormat`.
+It returns true and nil if the format is proper, false and error if otherwise.
+The `main` functions prints result in the terminal.

 ## Docstrings